 Re-finance appraisals can be very encouraging for homeowners, leading them to assume that the appraisal is the amount that they should expect to receive for their property.
 Lenders often estimate the value of your property higher than it actually is, however, in order to encourage re-financing.
 The market value of your home could actually be (and often is) lower.
-Your best bet is to ask your REALTOR® for the most recent information regarding property sales in your community.
-This will give you an up-to-date and factually accurate estimate of your property value.
+Ask your REALTOR® for the most recent information regarding property sales in your communit; this will give you an up-to-date and factually accurate estimate of your property value.

 Buying a house is always an emotional and difficult decision.
 As a result, you should try to allow prospective buyers to comfortably examine your property.
 Don't try haggling or forcefully selling.
 Instead, be friendly and hospitable.
 Pointing out any unnoticed amenities and being receptive to questions is advisable, but this is not the time for negotiation and salesmanship.

 5. Trying to Sell to Lookers

 A prospective buyer who shows interest because of a "For Sale" sign or an open house ad may not really be interested in your property.
 Often, buyers who are not accompanied by a REALTOR® are 6-9 months away from buying, and are more interested in seeing what is out there than in actually making a purchase.
 They may still have to sell their house, or may not be able to afford a house yet.
 They may still even be unsure as to whether or not they want to relocate.